 SET @String2 = ‘ Sentence ‘

-The output of the above script will show up as the word ‘Sentence’ with no spaces before or after the word.
+The output of this script appears as the word ‘Sentence’ without any spaces before or after the word.

 Trimming functions in SQL help keep data clean and accurate by eliminating unwanted spaces and characters from text strings.
 This is an important step when importing data from other databases and input sources.

 Functions that can be used include TRIM, LTRIM, and RTRIM in SQL-based RDBMs, depending on the operation required.
 The TRIM function, which cannot be used in SQL Server 2016 or below, applies to both sides of a string, and you can specify the characters or spaces to be removed.
 You can also use RTRIM and LTRIM to remove from either the right- or left-hand side of a string.
 The TRIM function can be applied across entire tables to remove designated characters from every row in the table, or to single data strings.
 Go ahead and try using these functions yourself because the best way to learn SQL is by writing SQL.

 To learn how to use this and other functions, have a look at my Udemy course Querying Microsoft SQL Server with Transact-SQL.
 In this course, we’ll look at the SELECT statement’s syntax and its six principal clauses — SELECT, FROM, WHERE, GROUP BY, HAVING, and ORDER BY — before looking at creating views, procedures, functions, and more.

 Thank you very much for reading this, and keep learning!